Aydenalv6282/Martian-Pathfinders/README.md

 ![](https://github.com/Aydenalv6282/Martian-Pathfinders/blob/main/other_images/topography.png)

 ### Start
 After pressing the "Start" button located on the bottom right of your screen, a new window will be displayed containing a 3 dimensional rendering of the planet Mars with the path displayed on the surface.
+Closing this window will bring you back to the first window.
 Have fun exploring!

 ![](https://github.com/Aydenalv6282/Martian-Pathfinders/blob/main/other_images/Planet_showcase.gif)